Cruise FactsCell Phone Plans on a Cruise Ship: Comparing AT&T, Verizon, &...

 AT&T

-• AT&T Cruise Basic
+AT&T Cruise Day Pass:

-• Unlimited Text
+• Unlimited Talk and Text

-These cruise package plans will be activated once your cruise ship is away from shore and will display as “Cellular at Sea, wmsatsea, 901-18, or NOR-18” once you are connected.
+These cruise plans will be activated once your cruise ship is away from shore and will display as “Cellular at Sea, wmsatsea, 901-18, or NOR-18” once you are connected.

 Pay-per-use rates